 Angela Chao has been affiliated with Foremost Group since the 1990’s.
 The company was started in 1964 by Dr. James S. C. Chao.
-Before taking the position of Deputy Chairman of the Group in 2009, Ms. Chao was the Vice President and then Senior Vice President of the company.
-Her chief area of focus remains ship management and operations.
+Before taking the position of Chairman and C.E.O. of the Group in 2018, Ms. Chao was the Vice President and then Senior Vice President of the company.
 Prior to her tenure at Foremost, Angela Chao worked as an investment banker with Salomon Smith Barney, now part of Citigroup.
 Ms. Chao is a member of many distinguished organizations such as the American Bureau of Shipping Council and the Council on Foreign Relations.
 She is frequently invited to speak on the topics of shipping, women in business and cross-cultural relations between the U.S., Asia and Europe.

 The youngest daughter of Dr. James S. C. Chao and Mrs. Ruth Mulan Chu Chao, Angela Chao was born in the United States into a family of six siblings.
 The scholarly Chao family is noted for accomplishments in China and for their focus on education as a path to make positive contributions to society.
 Despite adverse conditions that included a three year separation during the move from their politically fraught homeland, the family made significant achievements in their new home country.
 Highly successful in their pursuits, the Chao family was able to continue a tradition of philanthropy and contributions to society.
-The Chao family continues to contribute through their family foundations, including the Chao Family Foundation, to fund educational institutions and healthcare initiatives aimed at improving children’s health in developing countries and to foster the spirit of philanthropy in young people in China and East Asia.
+The Chao family continues to contribute through their family foundations, including the Ruth Mulan Chu Chao Foundation, to fund educational institutions and healthcare initiatives aimed at improving children’s health in developing countries and to foster the spirit of philanthropy in young people all over the world.

 An active volunteer and philanthropist, Angela Chao is devoted to the work of her family’s foundations including the Foremost Foundation.
 The goals of the Foremost Foundation are to help promising young people to access higher education so they can become better world leaders, to improve the quality of healthcare, and to promote cultural exchanges between the U.S. and Asia.
 Additionally, her philanthropic activities include donations to the American Association for Cancer Research.
 Most recently, on October 12, 2012, Harvard University announced a gift of $40 million by a Chao family foundation to build the Ruth Mulan Chu Chao Center in honor of the family matriarch, the late Mrs. Ruth Mulan Chu Chao.
 The Foundation also established the Ruth Mulan Chu & James Si-Cheng Chao Family Fellowship Fund to provide needed scholarships to outstanding leaders of the future.
 Other recent gifts include the Ruth Mulan Chu Chao building on the Shanghai Jiao Tong University campus and the Mulan Memorial Simulation Center at Shanghai Maritime University.
-Through the Mulan Educational Trust, to date, the Chao family has provided over 5,000 scholarships to outstanding students in need.
+Through the Mulan Educational Trust, to date, the Chao family has provided thousands of scholarships to outstanding students in need.